subhodipbiswas/MadDE/README.md

-# Improving Evolutionary Algorithms through Bayesian Hyperparameter Optimization
+# Improving Differential Evolution through Bayesian Hyperparameter Optimization
 This GitHub repository is for the paper titled ``Improving Differential Evolution through Bayesian Hyperparameter Optimization`` that got accepted at the IEEE Congress on Evolutionary Computation, 2021.
 In this work, we propose an Evolutionary Algorithm (EA) called **MadDE** that is built on top of the classical [Differential Evolution](https://link.springer.com/chapter/10.1007/978-3-642-30504-7_8) algortihm, a well-known EA used for real-parameter, derivative-free, bound-constrained global optimization problems.
 Additionally, we propose the **SUBHO** algorithm for tuning the hyperparameters of any EA and demonstrate it on our **MadDE** algorithm.

 ## MadDE